 With the next check-up, you will be able to see if there are any rich features for your target keyword phrases.
-If your page is ranking for the keyword, the rich feature icon is highlighted in green color.
-If the icon is grey, it means the search results include a rich feature for the query, but the top ranking position is not yours.
+If your page is ranking for the keyword with a rich feature, the rich feature icon is highlighted in green color.
+For example, CTRs change either when you drop from a featured snippet or a new featured competitor starts ranking above your result.

 1. Go to the Keyword Map module and right-click on a keyword (several keywords).

-2. Select Assign Selected Keyword(s) to a Landing Page that should rank for particular keywords and enter the URL.
+2. Select Map to Landing Page that should rank for particular keywords and enter the URL.

 You will get notified with the warning sign in your rankings data once a wrong page appears ranking in search results.

 You will also receive alerts once some of your important keywords enter the top 10 or top 50 results.
 These are your low-hanging fruit: you can bring them to the first place in the SERP and get more traffic with actually less effort.

 The next metric you should monitor is the number of unique visitors who get to your site from search engines.
 Clicks in Search Console are the equivalent of the organic traffic in Google Analytics.
 To examine your website traffic in Google Analytics, go to Acquisition > All traffic > Channels.
 Hit the Plus button to add a segment and select the Organic traffic metric.
 Now you’ve got the comparison chart of all your site traffic vs the organic.

 In the top right, select the time range to see the change in traffic over the time span of your interest.